52North/MariDataHarvest/README.md

 - `year`: the year(s) to download AIS-data.
 Expected input a year 'YYYY' , a range of years 'YYYY-YYYY' or multiple years 'YYYY,YYYY,YYYY'.

-- `minutes`: is the subsampling interval in minutes.
+- `minutes`: is the sub-sampling interval in minutes.

 - `dir`: the absolute path where to keep data.
 If empty, the directory is same as the project directory.

+- **optional** arguments:

-- `step` (optional): starts the script at a specific step:
+  - `step`: starts the script at a specific step:

     1. Download,
     2. Subsample,
     3. Appending weather data.

     If `step` equals `0` (default value), the script runs all steps starting from step 1.

-- `clear` (optional): clears files of `year` ONLY after step 2 is done.
+  - `clear`: clears files of `year` ONLY after step 2 is done.

-- `depth_first` (optional): runs all steps for each file, which automatically deactivates `step` argument.
+  - `depth_first`: runs all steps for each file, which automatically deactivates `step` argument.

 ### Docker

-You can use the Dockerfile to build an docker image and run the script in its own isolated enviroment.
+You can use the Dockerfile to build an docker image and run the script in its own isolated environment.
 It is recommend to provide a volume to persist the data between each run.
-You can specify the arguments `year`, `minutes`, and `dir` as environment variables when creating/starting the container as outlined in the following.
+You can specify all arguments including the optional ones as environment variables when creating/starting the container as outlined in the following.
 The labels used are following the [Image And Container Label Specification](https://wiki.52north.org/Documentation/ImageAndContainerLabelSpecification) of 52°North.

 1. Build: